dinozio-design/12-Employee-Tracker-SQL/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-lightblue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-In this week's Challenge I created a node js app to make it much easier for the employees to ....
+In this week's Challenge I created a node js app to make it much easier for the employer to manage departments, roles, and employees in the company.

 ## Table of Contents
 - [User-Story](#user-story)